HomeResourcesHow to find out if you've been...

 H-1B visa: The basics

 The H-1B is a nonimmigrant visa issued to skilled noncitizen workers who hold a bachelor's or master's degree.
-This limited-term visa that allows individuals to live and work in the U.S. for an initial three-year period.
+This limited-term visa allows individuals to live and work in the U.S. for an initial three-year period.
 Employers must agree to sponsor you in order to apply for this particular visa.

-H-1B applicants are typically asked to provide proof of their educational credentials to U.S. Citizenship and Immigration Services (USCIS).
+H-1B applicants are typically asked to provide proof of their educational credentials to the U.S. Citizenship and Immigration Services (USCIS).
 They may also have to prove that they have the necessary knowledge to do the job they are being offered in the U.S.

 The H-1B visa is extendable by up to three years after the applicant is approved for the initial three-year time period.
 After six years have passed, an H-1B visa holder can either return to their home country or attempt to change their status through a Green Card application.